A Singsong and a Scrap: Background

-"Laughter in a Time of War", "By and By", and "Walking into Battle with the Lord" feature vocals by John Jones.
+"Laughter in a Time of War", "By and By", and "Walking into Battle with the Lord" feature vocals by John Jones of Oysterband.
 Additionally, Coope Boyes and Simpson contribute vocals to "Walking into Battle with the Lord", "Bankrobber", and "The Land of Do What You're Told".
 "By and By" is a tribute to Swedish-American labour activist Joe Hill.
 "You Can (Mass Trespass)" takes inspiration from the Mass Trespass of Kinder Scout, which led to land access reform across the UK.
 "When Alexander Met Emma" is about anarchists Emma Goldman and Alexander Berkman.
 "Bankrobber" is a cover of the Clash song of the same name, featured here in an a capella arrangement.

 Chumbawamba recorded a cover of the traditional Italian song "Bella Ciao" in the wake of the controversial death of activist Carlo Giuliani in Genoa.
 The album features a hidden track, "The Untraditional", which is a song about forbidden love in the English folk tradition.
 Any mention of the track on the package was omitted to reinforce the "taboo" subject nature and "because it tries to make its point in a very quiet way".